-This 4.5 day basic trapper training workshop is required to get a trapping or assistant trapper license.
-You will learn:
+You need to take this 4 1/2 day basic trapper training workshop to get a trapping or assistant trapper licence.
+You'll learn:

 Who should take the Yukon trapper education workshop?